 General

-Pacific Golden-Plover: Medium-sized plover with yellow-spotted, dark brown back, black face, and black underparts with white-mottled flanks; a white S-shaped mark extends from above the eye to along sides.
-Bill is black, thin, and short.
+Pacific Golden-Plover: Medium-sized plover with yellow-spotted, dark brown back, black face and black underparts with white-mottled flanks; vent tends to be mostly white with a scattering of black.
+A white S-shaped mark extends from above the eye to along sides.
+Bill is black, thin and short.
+Wings are longer than the tail.
 Female is paler with white cheeks and undertail.
-Winter adult and juvenile are mottled brown overall, have darker upperparts, and lack distinctive black-and-white markings.
+Winter adults are mottled brown, have darker upperparts and lack distinctive black-and-white markings.
+Juvenile is similar to winter adult but with brown barring on flank.

 Range and Habitat

-Pacific Golden-Plover: Breeds from northern Siberia to western Alaska.
-Winters from southern Asia to Pacific islands, but a few occur on the west coast and in central California.
+Pacific Golden-Plover: Breeds from northern Siberia to the western coast of Alaska.
+Winters from southern Asia to Pacific islands, but a few occur along the west coast and in central California.
 Preferred habitats include coastal mudflats and lagoons, sandy beaches, ploughed fields and short grasslands.

 Breeding and Nesting